bruienne/bruienne.github.io/_drafts/2016-03-04-kext-friends-forever.md

 ### Ch-ch-changes
 So if the Apple Ethernet kexts were not the intended changes, what was?
 In [diffing](http://bit.ly/1Tfk8M3) the contents of the two files it became clear that only one file really changed: `Info.plist`.
 Among others this file contains a simple `OSKextExcludeList` that lists kext identifiers and version comparison, which is where the Apple Ethernet kexts also ended up.
 As part of comparing the differences I noticed two other major changes:

-- A kext named `com.spyresoft.dockmod.driver` of version `1` was blocked:
+A kext named `com.spyresoft.dockmod.driver` of version `1` was added to `OSKextExcludeList`:

 ```
 <key>com.spyresoft.dockmod.driver</key>
 <string>1</string>
 ```

-- A sizeable selection of Hackintosh-related kexts had been removed from the `OSKextSigExceptionHashList` which serves the opposite purpose: it serves as a whitelist so the removals mean they are no longer condoned, likely due to their likely lack of signing.
+A sizeable selection of Hackintosh-related kexts had been removed from the `OSKextSigExceptionHashList` which serves the opposite purpose of `OSKextExcludeList` - it serves as a whitelist of explicitly allowed kexts.
+The removals indicate they are no longer condoned, likely due to their likely lack of signing.

 ```
 <string>org.netkas.driver.FakeSMC	1307</string>